D2KLab/entity2vec/README.md

     user_id item_id rating timestamp

 where the `user_id` should be an integer, possibly preceded by the string `user` (i.e. `13` or `user13`).

-If the argument `--run_all` is provided, _entity2vec_ will be called and generate property specific embeddings and all its command line arguments can be used.
-Otherwise, the embeddings will be loaded from the `emb/` folder.

 ## Entity classification